-SO BE CAREFUL IN BANGKOK!!!!!
+It is always important to stay sharp whenever you are in a foreign country, but BE EXTRA CAREFUL IN BANGKOK!!!!!
 There are so many people here trying to rip you off, and you can’t pick them.
 The group I was talking to just seemed to be other travellers, like the hundreds of others I had spoken too along the way.

 I think drugs might be the motive.
 Apparently, drug addicts flock to Thailand because of the relatively cheap and clean heroin.
 Even though it is relatively cheap, an addict still needs a lot of money to feed their habit.
 There is no doubt in my mind that some form of drug was put in my beer.
 I talked to a German who said it is called KO juice.
 He said he had almost been framed for carrying heroin.
 He is covered with tattoos and body piercing, and probably looked like a likely candidate, but he wasn’t a drug taker, or dealer.
 I have just read a book called ‘The Damage Done’ by Warren Fellows.
 He is an Australian who spent 12 years in Thai jails for drug trafficking.
 The story is quite shocking, and the brutality of the Thai prisons is inexcusable.
 Murders, bashings, mental torture and starvation were all standard practice.
 The fact that anyone would risk taking drugs here shows just how desperate they are.
 The severity of Thailand’s legal system against drug taking is common knowledge.
 Enough of the negative side of Thailand.